monzo/response/docs/slack_app_config.md

 ## Event Subscriptions

+**Important** You need to have the server running and available to setup events, as Slack sends a challenge request to this address and expects a specific response.

 In the Event Subscriptions page we need to configure the following:

 - Toggle `Enable Events` to On
 - In the Request URL enter: `https://<public-url>/slack/event`
-- You need to have the server running and available as Slack sends a challenge to this address and expects a specific response.

 - Under the Subscribe to Bot Events section, add the following:
   - `app_mention`